blackrussian84/Dcoya/README.md

 ```

-### The k8s deployment was created with yml files:
+## The k8s deployment was created with yml files:

-#The app deployed to chosen namespace.
+- The app deployed to chosen namespace.
-#ingress contraller was deployed.
+- ingress contraller was deployed.
-#SSL termination was implemented on the ingress level, the dockerfile and the service was configured accordinly.
-#kubernetes secret was created and injected via the deployment/ingress
+- kubernetes secret was created and injected via the deployment/ingress

 ##  deployment.yml